 - Drain ground beef, and add garlic to ground beef and onion.
 Cook for 1-2 minutes.

-- Add browned ground beef mixture to 5 qt or larger crockpot with tomato sauce, Rotel, salt, oregano, cumin, chili powder, Tabasco, and beans.
+- Add browned ground beef mixture to 5 qt or larger crockpot with tomato sauce, tomatoes, Rotel, salt, oregano, cumin, chili powder, Tabasco, and beans.
 Stir to combine.

 - Cover and cook on low for 6-8 hours or high for 3-4 hours before serving stir.